JBethay/DotSec/README.md

 ## DockerSecurity
 <details>
 <summary>Docker Security Details</summary>
 Two identical "Hello World" APIs, each implemented with distinct Dockerfiles.
-The first app, **Insecure**, is based on the <a href="https://learn.microsoft.com/en-us/dotnet/core/docker/build-container">default .NET template</a> and presents several security and efficiency issues; specifically <a href="https://cwe.mitre.org/data/definitions/250.html">CWE-250: Execution with Unnecessary Privileges</a>.
-The second app, **Secure**, features an improved Dockerfile that addresses these concerns.
+The first app, Insecure, is based on the <a href="https://learn.microsoft.com/en-us/dotnet/core/docker/build-container">default .NET template</a> and presents several security and efficiency issues; specifically <a href="https://cwe.mitre.org/data/definitions/250.html">CWE-250: Execution with Unnecessary Privileges</a>.
+The second app, Secure, features an improved Dockerfile that addresses these concerns.

 ### Highlights of Secure Dockerfile improvements